hajnalmt/AlmaTesi/README.md

 Additional import Packages: QtQuick 2.5; QtQuick.Controls 1.4; QtQuick.Layouts 1.2

 Specifications:
--Menubar with sport artifacts
+*Menubar with sport artifacts
--Menubar on the left side with physical education menu Eg: Atlétika-> -Menu item hierarchy: dobó, ugró-> magas, távol, ugróiskola, futó->futóiskola -Menu item ending click -> Buttoms with exercises.
+*Menubar on the left side with physical education menu Eg: Atlétika-> *Menu item hierarchy: dobó, ugró-> magas, távol, ugróiskola, futó->futóiskola *Menu item ending click -> Buttoms with exercises.
--Buttom click -> Images with the exercises.
+*Buttom click -> Images with the exercises.
--Last Menu, Basic exercises
+*Last Menu, Basic exercises
--Click on Basic Exercises -> Many buttoms with excercies, Click on button -> Images
+*Click on Basic Exercises -> Many buttoms with excercies, Click on button -> Images

 -Search bar: Own excercise serie.
 A ground line, which on the lil stickhumans will go after an other.